calvinhaooo/Error-Simulation-in-ML/README.md

 2. outlier
 3. noise
 4. label error
+5. spelling error

 ## Data Clean

 ## Experiments
 * regression
-For the regression task, the dataset we chose is `housing_price_dataset`.
+For the regression task, the dataset we chose is `housing_price_dataset` and the time series data.

 * classification
 We chose dataset `renttherunway_final_data` as our classification dataset.